How AI Reduces Hotel Labor Costs Without Cutting Staff

 3. AI-Assisted Check-In and Identity Verification

 AI-powered identity verification can confirm a guest's ID instantly from their phone before they arrive, eliminating the ID card shuffle at the desk.
-According to CoStar's Top 10 Hotel Tech Trends for 2026, more than 63% of hotels have now implemented digital check-in, mobile keys, or smart kiosks — speeding up arrivals and reducing front desk bottlenecks.
+According to CoStar's Top 10 Hotel Tech Trends for 2026, "more than 63% of hotels have now implemented digital check-in, mobile keys, or smart kiosks" — speeding up arrivals and reducing front desk bottlenecks.

 4. AI-Powered Housekeeping Coordination